What Are the Sun, Moon, and Rising Signs?

 The Moon Sign: Your Emotional Nature

-Your moon sign reveals your emotional landscape - how you feel, what makes you feel safe, and how you process feelings.
-It’s where you retreat when you’re stressed, tired, or need comfort.
+Your moon sign reveals your emotional landscape - how you feel, what makes you feel safe, and how you process feelings when you are no longer performing.
+It is where you retreat when you’re stressed, tired, disappointed, or craving comfort.

 The moon represents: